Effective communication is at the heart of every successful business, no matter the size or industry.

 - Be well prepared and stick to the facts, take responsibility.

-- Let your customer know right away you recognize the problem, and you’re working to make it right.
+- Let your customer know right away you recognize the problem, and that you’re working to make it right.

 - If necessary, apologize with sincerity and without rambling.